Q: “Al, what are soft skills and why all the fuss about them?” —(Graduate student, Emory University)

-Soft skills are intrapersonal and interpersonal skills that determine a person’s ability to excel or at least fit in a particular social structure, such as a project team, a company or even a jazz quartet.
-These skills include competencies in areas such as Emotional Intelligence, communication, leadership ability, etiquette, conflict resolution, decision making, self-motivation, self-discipline, persuasion, etc.
+Soft skills include competencies in areas such as Emotional Intelligence, communication, leadership ability, teamwork, conflict resolution, decision making, grit, self-discipline, persuasion, etc.

 The reason for all the fuss is simple.
-Experts ranging from psychologists to business and spiritual leaders, such as Donald Trump and the Dalai Lama, agree that one or more of the soft skills have the greatest impact on your level of success.
+Experts ranging from economists and psychologists, such as James Heckman and Angela Duckworth, to business and education leaders, such as Steve Jobs and the Geoffrey Canada, agree that one or more of the soft skills have a crucial impact on your level of success.

-Of course you still need to be able to demonstrate a certain level of expertise in your field, but this is the Information Age.
-A lot people have- or have access to- hard skills knowledge.
+I’m sure you already know that you still need to be able to demonstrate a certain level of technical expertise in your field, but in today’s competitive market, a lot of people have—or have access to—hard skills and technical knowledge.

 Companies use all kinds of assessment tests like MBTI (Myers-Briggs Type Indicator) and MSCEIT (Mayer, Salovey, Caruso Emotional Intelligence Test) so that they can get an idea of what your personality is and what soft skills you possess.